 Keep it Engaging Through Story

 Keeping the user engaged is highly important.
 Why would someone want to read something that has been said a million times before?

 If you put a personal spin on your topics by relating to it on a personal level, you will inevitably engage the user.
 Lessening bounce rates and keeping users on the page will make Rank Brain smile.

 A personal touch such as a metaphor or adding an interesting case study may be all you need to encourage visitor interaction.
 It also keeps the content highly conversational which is important.
-These micro moments add value to the buyer’s journey and ultimately a conversion.
+These micro-moments add value to the buyer’s journey and ultimately conversion.

 Putting it all Together

 The land of search can be a confusing arena to be thrown into.
 By understanding the intent of what Google is after and gearing our websites to address these needs we become good SEOs and Marketers by default.
 Of course, there are several layers within every algorithm but understanding each element can help us improve the web in its entirety.